laseaman/odsc_snakemake_tutorial/README.md

 ## What is included
 - Snakefile.smk includes the bulk of the code and is where the program is used.
 This program uses utils.py, summarize_alignment.py, and config.yml.
-- snakemake_tutorial_env.yml can be used to set up a conda enviornment with all the needed programs.
+- snakemake_tutorial_env.yml can be used to set up a conda environment with all the needed programs.
 These programs can also be pip installed (instead of conda) if that is your preference.
 More information below
 - genomes and samples folders contain (relatively) small amounts of data needed